Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Research Questions

-What's stopping users from sharing music?
+What's stops users from sharing music?

-What's stopping users from sharing music?
+What's stops users from sharing music?

 I didn’t want to assume everyone used Spotify the same way I did.
 I wanted to learn how people shared music and what worked or didn’t work for them.
 I came up with three primary research questions to help me better understand users and design solutions that directly address their needs.